gka/d3-jetpack/README.md

 #### selection.appendData

-Instead of making an empty selection, binding a data, taking the enter selection and appending elements as seperate steps:
+Instead of making an empty selection, binding a data, taking the enter selection and appending elements as separate steps:

 ```js
 svg.selectAll('circle')